Scale separation, rolling solutions and entropy bounds: Introduction

 \section{Introduction}

 The Electroweak and the Cosmological hierarchy problems are important clues to understand the physics beyond the Standard Model if one accepts that they should have an (non-anthropic) explanation.
 In a modern Swampland perspective \cite{Vafa:2005ui, Palti:2019pca,Agmon:2022thq}, both hierarchy problems indicate that the universe is in some loose sense in an ``asymptotic regime of moduli space''.
 This entails the exciting possibility that Swampland principles are of direct relevance to our observed universe, as they become genuinely constraining in those regimes.
 In essence, the smallness of the Electroweak scale and of the dark energy scale predicts dark light sectors.
 Note that this happens differently from how usual naturalness arguments predict light sectors, say, as in the Large Extra Dimension Scenarios.
 For the Cosmological hierarchy problem the appearance of a light tower is anchored to what is known as the ``AdS Distance Conjecture'' (ADC) \cite{Lust:2019zwm}, and to its putative extension to positive energy backgrounds.
-Similarly, light towers have been proposed whenever Yukawa couplings become small such that light fermions appear \cite{Palti:2020tsy, Cribiori:2020use, Gonzalo:2021fma, Cribiori:2021gbf, Castellano:2021yye, DallAgata:2021nnr, Gonzalo:2021zsp, Cribiori:2023gcy, Casas:2024ttx}.
+Similarly, light towers have been proposed whenever Yukawa couplings become small such that light fermions appear \cite{Palti:2020tsy, Cribiori:2020use, Gonzalo:2021fma, Cribiori:2021gbf, Castellano:2021yye, DallAgata:2021nnr, Gonzalo:2021zsp, Cribiori:2023gcy, Casas:2024ttx}; such towers could thus appear in the limit where the BEH field vanishes.
 Starting from the ADC, applied to the observed universe, \cite{Montero:2022prj} concluded that there must be one extra dimension of mesoscopic scale, which is known as the \emph{Dark Dimension Scenario}.

 In the context of ultraviolet completions of the Standard Model with extra dimensions, like in string theory, the Cosmological hierarchy problem is essentially identical to what is referred to as \emph{scale separation} of a vacuum solution, such as $\mathcal{M}_4\times\mathcal{M}_6$.\footnote{With ``vacuum'' we refer to a maximally symmetric solution of the equations of motion.
 In contrast to a rolling solution, it can correspond to an extremum of the scalar potential. } Scale separation means that the curvature radius (the cosmological constant or the Hubble scale), $L_H$, of the four-dimensional spacetime $\mathcal{M}_4$ is significantly larger than the Kaluza-Klein length scale, $L_{KK}$, associated to $\mathcal{M}_6$, $L_{KK}L^{-1}_H\ll 1$.
 This condition is not easy to meet in vacua with stabilised moduli, as for instance reviewed in \cite{Coudarchet:2023mfs}.
 On the other hand, it is needed to have a four-dimensional (or low-dimensional) effective description of the fluctuations around the vacuum.
 Cosmological hierarchy usually refers to $L_{H}$ being large in units that set the scale of new physics, so certainly $L_{KK}$ serves that purpose.
 Interestingly, this means that a Cosmological hierarchy is always occurring in vacua that appear four-dimensional to an observer in a universe described by critical string theory \cite{Gautason:2015tig}.
 In this sense, the two concepts, scale separation and Cosmological hierarchy, are identical.